bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 **Name**\* (`name`):

-+ Is the title of the resource as it will appear on the metadata record.
++ Is the title of the resource as it will appear on the resource record and card.

 |**Resource Type**:|Application|Tabular/ Docment|Geographic|WebService/ API|
 |:---|:---:|:---:|:---:|:---:|